Have you ever wondered “is ketchup vegan?” Find out all about questionable ingredients, vegan-friendly brands & easy recipes.

 - Veg’d Organics Vegan All-Natural Ketchup

 - Tessemae’s Organic Ketchup

 If you want to know exactly what’s in your ketchup, there are so many different ways to quickly make your own ketchup at home!

 No matter if you’re looking for classic tomato ketchup, one that’s free from refined sugar, features unusual spices or doesn’t use any nightshades such as tomatoes, we’ve hand-selected a list of the best homemade ketchup recipes.

-Did you know all of this about ketchup?
-Do you plan on checking the label now before buying some, and have you tried making your own at home before?
+Did you know this about ketchup and are you going to check labels now?
 Share with us in the comments below and pin the best ketchup recipes here.